 Testing the Addition of Copanlisib to Usual Treatment (Fulvestrant and Abemaciclib) in Metastatic Breast Cancer

-This phase I/II trial studies the effects (good and bad) of adding copanlisib to the usual therapy of fulvestrant and abemaciclib in treating patients with hormone receptor positive and HER2 negative stage IV breast cancer.
+This phase I/II trial studies the effects (good and bad) of adding copanlisib to the usual therapy of fulvestrant and abemaciclib in treating patients with hormone receptor positive and HER2 negative breast cancer that has spread from where it first started (breast) to other places in the body (metastatic).
 Some breast cancer cells have receptors for the hormones estrogen or progesterone.
 These cells are hormone receptor positive and they need estrogen or progesterone to grow.
 This can affect how the cancer is treated.
 Hormone therapy using fulvestrant may fight breast cancer by blocking the use of estrogen by the tumor cells.
 Abemaciclib and copanlisib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Adding copanlisib to the usual therapy of fulvestrant and abemaciclib may work better than giving fulvestrant and abemaciclib alone in treating patients with breast cancer.

 A Randomized Phase I/II Trial of Fulvestrant and Abemaciclib in Combination With Copanlisib (FAC) Versus Fulvestrant and Abemaciclib Alone (FA) for Endocrine-Resistant, Hormone Receptor Positive, HER2 Negative Metastatic Breast Cancer (FAC vs FA)